 A file clerk is needed to help sort and record files and help with record keeping and organizing attorney files.
 Good handwriting and organizational skills are required.
 The Lawyer Referral program is a nonprofit that helps connect potential clients to lawyers.
-Volunteer Shifts can be once a week or more between 9 a.m. and noon or 1 to 3 p.m.
-Monday to Friday.
+Volunteer shifts can be once a week or more between 9 a.m. or noon or 1 to 3 p.m.
+Monday through Friday.
 The office location is on North Auburn Street in downtown Grass Valley.

 Support Local Journalism

 Readers around Grass Valley and Nevada County make The Union’s work possible.
 Your financial contribution supports our efforts to deliver quality, locally relevant journalism.

 Now more than ever, your support is critical to help us keep our community informed about the evolving coronavirus pandemic and the impact it is having locally.
 Every contribution, however large or small, will make a difference.

 Your donation will help us continue to cover COVID-19 and our other vital local news.

 Start a dialogue, stay on topic and be civil.

 If you don't follow the rules, your comment may be deleted.